 Muker is one of the idyllic small villages that sit at the head of Swaledale.
-The river goes nearby and the scenery is lovely but during the hay meadow season it is better still.
+The river flows nearby and the scenery is lovely although during the hay meadow season it is better still.
 The hay meadows are at their best in May and June.

-The 12 fields at Muker offer a wide range of wild flowers which include cat’s ear, wood crane’s bill, Lady’s mantle, pignut and the lovely melancholy thistle.
-Six of the fields have flagged paths, some are inaccessible but still viewable, whilst the first two are suitable for wheelchairs or pushchair visitors.
-From the fields I would suggest crossing the Upper Swale at the obvious footbridge, walking up the lovely valley before doubling back past the bridge for 1/2 a mile and then returning to Muker from the east.
+The twelve fields at Muker offer a wide range of wild flowers which include cat’s ear, wood crane’s bill, Lady’s mantle, pignut and the lovely melancholy thistle.
+Six of the fields have flagged paths.
+Unfortunately some are inaccessible but still viewable.
+However the first two are suitable for wheelchairs or pushchair visitors.
+From the fields I would suggest crossing the Upper Swale at the obvious footbridge.
+The Swale at this point is early in its long journey that eventually finishes in the North Sea via the Humber.
+Continue by walking up the lovely valley before doubling back past the bridge for half a mile Finally return to Muker from the east.

-Visit the YDMT website for a full and professional understanding of the Hay Meadows of the Dales.
+Visit the YDMT website for a full and knowledgeable understanding of the Hay Meadows of the Dales.

 The Hay Meadows at Muker are just to the north of the village and lie next to the River Swale.